How to Boost Employee Retention During Open Enrollment in 2025

-Introduction: A Missed Opportunity Hiding in Plain Sight
+A Missed Opportunity Hiding in Open Enrollment

 Every fall, business leaders across the U.S. open their inboxes to the same flood: renewal reminders, insurance quotes, and messages from brokers.
 It’s Open Enrollment season — that window when companies choose their group health plans for the year ahead.